-Enclosed please find two hard copies and one electronic copy of a Petition to Amend air quality conditions of certification for Northern California Power Agency's Lodi Energy Center.
-An application for permit amendment was filed with the San Joaquin Valley Air Pollution Control District on January 31.
+Enclosed please find two hard copies and one electronic copy of a revised Petition to Amend air quality conditions of certification for Northern California Power Agency's Lodi Energy Center.
+An application for permit amendment was filed with the San Joaquin Valley Air Pollution Control District on January 2 and amended via email on February 28 and April 3.
+This revised petition replaces the original (dated February 1, 2013) and includes all of the changes NCPA is requesting.